Skip to content

 • You have orthostatic dizziness (head spins when you stand) and need rapid restoration

 In those cases, 500ml–1L of saline (sometimes with added electrolytes, sometimes with anti-emetic medication for nausea) over 30–45 minutes restores you remarkably quickly.
-Cost in Ibiza: €150–300.
+Third-party drip clinics in Ibiza tend to be expensive and heavily marketed.

 IV fluids are mostly placebo when: